 The Board has adopted the guidelines and policies set forth below, and, with ongoing input from the Corporate Governance and Nominating Committee, will continue to assess the appropriateness of these guidelines and policies and implement such changes and adopt such additions as may be necessary or desirable to promote the effective governance of the Company.
 We post these guidelines and policies on our website at www.up.com/investors/governance.
 Director Independence.
 A majority of the members of the Board are independent.
 All members of the Audit, Compensation and Benefits and Corporate Governance and Nominating Committees are independent.
 An "independent" director is a director who, as determined by the Board in its business judgment, meets the NYSE definition of "independence" as well as the Director Independence Standards adopted by the Board and set forth in the section titled "Director Independence Standards."
-In addition, directors who serve on the Audit Committee and on the Compensation and Benefits Committee must meet additional independence criteria applicable to audit committee members and compensation committee members, respectively, under NYSE listing standards, as described in the section titled "Audit Committee and Compensation and Benefits Committee Independence Criteria."
-Independence is determined annually by the Board based on the recommendation of the Corporate Governance and Nominating Committee.
+In addition, directors who serve on the Audit Committee and on the Compensation and Benefits Committee must meet additional independence criteria applicable to audit committee members and compensation committee members, respectively, under NYSE listing standards, as described in the section titled "Audit Committee and Compensation and Benefits Committee Independence is determined annually by the Board based on the recommendation of the Corporate Governance and Nominating Committee.

 Board Membership Criteria.
 The Corporate Governance and Nominating Committee is responsible for developing and periodically reviewing the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board.
 The Corporate Governance and Nominating Committee develops and recommends membership criteria to the Board.
-Such criteria include business and management experience, familiarity with the business, customers and suppliers of the Company, diverse talents, backgrounds and perspectives and relevant regulatory and stock exchange membership requirements for the Board and its committees.
+Such criteria include: business and management experience; familiarity with the business, customers and suppliers of the Company; varying and complementary talents, backgrounds and perspectives; diversity (inclusive of gender, race, ethnicity and national origin); and relevant regulatory and stock exchange membership requirements for the Board and its committees.
+All potential new Board candidates should exhibit a high degree of integrity and ethics consistent with the values of the Company and the Board.
+When searching for new directors, the Committee should actively seek out highly qualified women and individuals from minority groups for consideration as nominees to the Board as part of the Committee's regular process.